The best 10 problem solving Tips for Diesel Engines

 • Check the Turbocharger speed and charge air pressure.
 In case of speed is low with low charge air pressure then overhaul the Turbocharger.

-• Check restriction in air intake
+• Check restriction in the air intake

 • Check and adjust the valve clearance.